ighear/offboard_set_points_mavros_python/README.md

 The script can be seen in the file "arm", and the commands to set up the simulator and connect to it, and run the script can be seen in the file "Simulator and scripts".
-As I mentioned, the drone arms and sets offboard mode correctly using the script, and no syntax errors are displayed either, so the script is running fine and the drone is connected.
+As I mentioned, the drone arms and sets offboard mode correctly using the script, and no syntax errors are displayed either, so the script is running fine and the drone is connected, and I am not sure what I am doing wrong.